discord/lilliput/README.md

 ### Framebuffer
 This type contains a raw array of pixels, decompressed from an image.
-In general, you will want to use the Ops object instead of operating on Framebuffers manually.
+In general, you will want to use the ImageOps object instead of operating on Framebuffers manually.

 ```go